tristanic/isolde/isolde/docs/source/tools/gui/getting_started.rst

     Default Clipper/ISOLDE "spotlight" model/map view.
 The map appears as a sphere of density around the centre of rotation.
-Residues with atoms within the spotlight radius have their atoms shown; the remainder of the molecule is shown as a cartoon.
-You can adjust the spotlight radius using the command ``clipper spotlight radius <radius>`` - but keep in mind that radii much larger than about 20Å will cause noticeable lag in navigation.
+Residues with atoms within the spotlight radius have their atoms shown; the remainder of the molecule is shown as a minimalist cartoon.
+You can adjust the spotlight radius using the command ``clipper spotlight radius <radius>`` or using the "Mask and spotlight settings" widget on ISOLDE's General tab - but keep in mind that large radii will begin to cause noticeable lag in navigation.

 Upon registration, ISOLDE automatically registers the map as a MDFF potential.
 The coupling constant (defining how strongly the map "pulls" on atoms) is